-Responding to repeated requests of Maryland’s businesses, the Maryland Department of Labor, in consultation with the Maryland Department of Commerce, is excited to announce the return of Maryland Business Works, a highly successful incumbent worker training program.
-With a substantial initial investment of $500,000 in business engagement funds, the Maryland Department of Labor is eager to partner with Maryland’s businesses to support employer strategies for retention, growth, and expansion..
+Responding to repeated requests of Maryland’s businesses, the Maryland Department of Labor is excited to announce the return of Maryland Business Works, a highly successful incumbent worker training program.
+With a substantial initial investment of $500,000 in business engagement funds, the Maryland Department of Labor is eager to partner with Maryland’s businesses to support employer strategies for retention, growth, and expansion.

 We’re providing training funds that can be used to upgrade the skills of current employees while creating opportunities for new hires in in-demand occupations and skills.
 Participants completing the program will gain transferable skills or industry-recognized certifications or credentials that could lead to career growth and better wages.
 Projects will be industry-focused and employer-based, targeting small business, particularly at the local level.

 What’s the catch?
 Just investing in your own business!
 This project requires a dollar-for-dollar match by the employer, which allows for an overall investment of $1 million in incumbent worker training.